hagy2/DDS/docs/index.md

 ---

 ## 📖 About This Project
-The goal of this project is to explore **data sovereignty for disabled communities** by building
-an accessible and less technical self-hosting framework, inspired by Yunohost.

-It is  designed to meet **accessibility compliance standards**,
-ensuring inclusivity for people with different abilities.
+This project investigates how disabled people and communities can exercise
+**control over their own data (data sovereignty)** in ways that are **accessible, inclusive, and practical**.

+Many existing self-hosting tools (like Yunohost) are designed for technically skilled users,
+which creates a barrier for disabled people who may face **accessibility challenges, technical barriers, or exclusion from digital sovereignty movements**.

+To address this, the project:
+- Experiments with **accessible self-hosting** using Yunohost as a starting point.
+- Reviews and tests Yunohost applications for **search accuracy, categorization, and accessibility**.
+- Documents the process of setting up and maintaining a **local server** with simplified, guided steps.
+- Aligns the work with **international accessibility standards** (such as WCAG) to ensure inclusivity.
+- Engages with the **Yunohost community** to share findings, propose improvements, and build awareness.

+The long-term vision is to prototype an **accessible self-hosting framework**
+that empowers disabled people to own, manage, and protect their data without relying on inaccessible or overly technical infrastructures.

 ---

 ## 📚 Structure
-The documentation is divided into **months (September → February)**.
+The documentation is organized **month by month (September → February)**,
-Each month contains **weekly updates** describing research, development, and progress.
+with each month broken into **weekly updates** covering research, development, testing, and community engagement.

-- **September** → VM setup, researching Yunohost, accessibility review.
+- **September** → Initial setup, VM testing, first Yunohost app reviews, accessibility notes.
 - **October** →
 - **November** →
 - **December** →
 - **January** →
 - **February** →

 ---